An Introduction to Artificial Intelligence and Machine Learning

 Major areas of Artificial Intelligence:

-• Natural Language Processing (NLP): NLP allows machines to understand and interpret human language, both written and spoken.
-It facilitates tasks like language translation, sentiment analysis, and voice recognition, enabling seamless human-machine interaction.
+• Natural Language Processing (NLP): NLP equips machines with the ability to understand and process human language, whether written or spoken.
+It supports functions such as language translation, sentiment assessment, and speech recognition, facilitating more natural and intuitive communication between humans and computers.

 What is machine learning?

-Traditional Approach: we create explicit rules to identify spam emails.
-These rules might include checking for specific keywords (e.g., “free,” “discount,” “urgent”) or patterns (e.g., excessive use of exclamation marks).
-The system flags emails that match these rules as spam.
+• Traditional Approach: In a traditional programming approach, you would define explicit rules to identify spam emails.
+These rules could involve checking for specific keywords (e.g., “offer,” “limited time,” “guaranteed”) or patterns (e.g., a high frequency of capitalized words).
+The system would then categorize emails matching these rules as spam.
+However, this approach can be inflexible and easily circumvented by spammers.

-• Data is a crucial component in the field of Machine Learning.
+Data is a fundamental element within the realm of Machine Learning.

-• Labeled data includes a label or target variable that the model is trying to predict.
+• Labeled Data: This type of data includes a designated label or target variable, representing the outcome the model is intended to predict.

 Types of Machine Learning systems: